Allergy Shots in Eugene, OR: What to Know

 Are there allergists near me in Eugene?

 Eugene has moderate allergist availability through Oregon Allergy Associates and other Lane County practices.
-Telehealth consultations with at-home sublingual immunotherapy offer a convenient alternative during peak grass season.
+Curex at-home SCIT allergy shots via telehealth offer a convenient alternative during peak grass season.

 Can I get allergy treatment at home in Eugene, OR?

-Yes, Curex delivers customized sublingual immunotherapy drops to Eugene residents after an initial telehealth consultation with a board-certified allergist.
-Treatment costs $59 per month and eliminates the need for weekly office visits during Eugene's intense grass pollen season.
+Yes, Curex delivers at-home SCIT allergy shots to Eugene residents after an initial telehealth consultation with a board-certified allergist.
+Personalized SCIT serum is shipped to your door and the first injection is supervised via the Virtual Shot Room.
+Treatment is $129 per month, eliminating weekly office visits during Eugene's intense grass pollen season.

 This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider with questions about a medical condition.
 Content reviewed by board-certified allergists at Curex.